-Opened in 2018, Shrewsbury International School is one of Hong Kong's newest British schools, and offers primary schoolchildren a stepping stone to a Great British boarding education.
+Shrewsbury International School is one of Hong Kong's newest UK schools, and offers primary schoolchildren a stepping stone to a Great British boarding education.

-Another British institution has opened its school gates in Hong Kong.
-The new Shrewsbury International School brings all the traditions and values of the highly reputed British Shrewsbury School to a corner of the New Territories.
-We’ve seen how well a transplant model of a British school can work at the nearby Harrow International School – and there are high expectations for this new primary school, which opened in August 2018, to do the same.
+Shrewsbury International School brings all the traditions and values of the highly reputed British Shrewsbury School to a corner of the New Territories.
+We’ve seen how well a transplant model of a British school can work at the nearby Harrow International School – and there have been high expectations for this new primary school, which opened in August 2018, to do the same.

-Bordered by the skyscrapers of Tseung Kwan O New Town on one side and a 350-hectare mountain forest on the other, Shrewsbury International School couldn’t feel further away from its sister school, which is surrounded by rolling hills and English villages.
-Whereas Shrewsbury UK is a boarding school for students aged 13 to 18, its Hong Kong version is a primary school for children aged three to 11 years.
+Bordered by the skyscrapers of LOHAS Park on one side and a 350-hectare mountain forest on the other, Shrewsbury International School couldn’t feel further away from its sister school, which is surrounded by rolling hills and English villages.
+Whereas Shrewsbury UK is a boarding school for students aged 13 to 18, its Hong Kong version is a primary school for children aged 3 to 11 years.
 The plan, it seems, is for Shrewsbury to build on the foundations of a school that first opened in 1552 and bring its hallmarks of high academic standards and pastoral care to Hong Kong.
-The school follows the UK National Curriculum and potentially prepare primary students for a boarding education at its UK school.
+The school follows the National Curriculum for England and potentially prepares primary students for a boarding education at its UK school.

-Principal Ben Keeling tells prospective parents on the school’s website that:
+Principal Ben Keeling tells parents on the school’s website that:

 “Drawing upon over 400 years of experience, we will nurture each child in our care with great diligence as they work through a broad, challenging and fulfilling curriculum that promotes academic rigour, increasing levels of independence and high attainment."